 - No hidden fees: Platform is committed to transparency and charges no hidden fees on its loans.
 Customers only pay interest on the amount borrowed, with no prepayment penalties.

-- Personalised loan offers: Company uses data analytics to provide personalised loan offers to its customers.
+- Personalized loan offers: The company uses data analytics to provide personalized loan offers to its customers.
 This means borrowers are offered loan amounts and interest rates tailored to their credit profiles and financial circumstances.